marcostolosa/invoke-rubeuspr/README.md

-## Invoke-Rubeus PR — Reflective In-Memory Loader for .NET Assemblies
+## Invoke-Rubeus PR — Reflective In-Memory Loader for Rubeus

 Invoke-Rubeus is a PowerShell function that loads a compressed .NET assembly entirely in memory, decompresses it, and executes its managed Main() entry point without ever touching disk.